 last will and testament

-The Thai legal system of inheritance is codified and can be found in the civil and commercial 'Book V Succession'.
-It among others governs the distribution and administration of the estate of a person after his death, how to make a valid will in Thailand (Title III 'Wills'), and determines what happens to a person's assets after death when there is no last will made.
+The Thai legal system of succession and inheritance is codified and can be found in the civil and commercial 'Book V Succession'.
+It among others governs the distribution and administration of the estate of a person after his death, how to make a valid will in Thailand (Title III 'Wills'), and determines what happens to a person's assets after death when there is no last will or testament made.

-Succession under Thai inheritance laws
+Succession under Thai Inheritance Laws

 The chapter 'statutory right of inheritance' contains the laws of descent and distribution of the estate when there is no last will and testament made by the decedent.
 Pursuant to section 1629 of the civil code there are 6 classes of statutory heirs in Thailand and they are entitled to inherit in the following chronological order: